Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Bem póde ser que elle, inutil como Mandarim no Imperio do Meio, vá ser util n'outra terra como rosa perfumada ou saboroso repôlho.

-It may very well be that he, useless as a Mandarin in the Middle Empire, will be useful in another land as a fragrant rose or a tasty cabbage.
+It may well be that he, useless as a Mandarin in the Middle Empire, will be useful in another land as a fragrant rose or a tasty cabbage.

 Matar, meu filho, é quasi sempre equilibrar as necessidades universaes.